Tax

 Knowing which investment accounts benefit from tax relief and what allowances might be available to you can mean the difference between tens of thousands of pounds of tax.

 At Montgomery Associates, we have always placed an ongoing emphasis on tax efficiency.
-As a result of taking up clients’ tax-free ISA and pension allowances each year, today nearly three quarters of all the money we invest is in tax-efficient accounts.
+As a result of using clients’ tax-free ISAs and pension allowances each year, today nearly three quarters of all the money we invest is in tax-efficient accounts.

 As an investment manager, to ensure a portfolio remains adequately diversified and in line with a target risk profile, realising capital gains at some point is likely to become unavoidable.
 This could be the case whether the gains are reinvested or distributed as income.